ryanfowler/SwiftData/README.md

 C api's are a pain in Swift - that's where SwiftData comes in.

-SwiftData is an simple and effective wrapper around the SQLite3 C api written completely in Swift.
+SwiftData is a simple and effective wrapper around the SQLite3 C api written completely in Swift.

 ##Features